PowerMops/powermops-site/src/routes/pmops/Tutorial.md

 preexisting framework, you can create complex objects as simply as typing two words.
 Let's do that right now, so you can get a taste of what Mops has in store for you.
 This is just a demonstration, not a lesson.
-So type (or copy &amp; paste) along with us and observe what happens without trying to remember each step.
+So type (or copy & paste) along with us and observe what happens without trying to remember each step.

 (Although there is a Mops-68K, comprised of the Mops and Mops.dic files,